Python 3 migration with the Splunk platform

 Splunk app and add-on developers must revise apps and add-ons that use Python scripts.
 Revised Splunkbase apps will need to be resubmitted after validation with version 8.x.
 For details about specific script changes required to support version 8.x, see Python Development in Splunk Enterprise.
-Custom apps for Splunk Cloud will follow the same guidelines as custom apps for Splunk Enterprise, with the added requirement of passing Cloud vetting.
+Custom apps for Splunk Cloud Platform will follow the same guidelines as custom apps for Splunk Enterprise, with the added requirement of passing Cloud vetting.

 Splunk provides the Splunk Platform Upgrade Readiness app for developers to scan deployed apps for any components impacted by migration to Python 3.
 For more information, see the Splunk Platform Upgrade Readiness App.
 Developers should also review all issues covered in this manual and test app and add-on revisions with the Splunk Enterprise version 8.x before resubmitting to Splunkbase.

-Splunk Cloud customers
+Splunk Cloud Platform customers

-This Python 3 compatibility requirement applies to all public and private apps in your Splunk Cloud environment.
+This Python 3 compatibility requirement applies to all public and private apps in your Splunk Cloud Platform environment.
 Splunk will continue to work closely with third-party Splunkbase developers to provide updated Python 3-compatible versions of their published apps.
 You must install the new versions of those Splunkbase apps and upgrade all private apps to ensure Python 3 compatibility.

-For more information, see Splunk Cloud.
+For more information, see Splunk Cloud Platform.